awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-s3-accesspoint.md

 The following example creates an Amazon S3 access point for the given S3 bucket\.
 This access point allows user `JaneDoe` to make GetObject and PutObject operations only for bucket objects prefixed with `/janedoe`\.
 You must include `/object` in the resource ARN path\.

-For more information, see [Configuring IAM policies for using access points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-policies.html) and [Managing and using access points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-access-points.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information, see [Configuring IAM policies for using access points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-policies.html) and [Managing and using access points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-access-points.html) in the *Amazon S3 User Guide*\.

 #### JSON<a name="aws-resource-s3-accesspoint--examples--Create_an_S3_Access_Point--json"></a>